lindenb/jvarkit/docs/Biostar130456.md

 ## See also

- * GATK SelectVariants with option -sn
+ * GATK SelectVariants with option -sn , or bcftools view --samples-file